chrisg07/RowIdle/DESIGN.md

 ## Upgrades

+At various progression checkpoints the player will gain access to additional upgrades.
+Some examples of progression checkpoints would be:

+- Reaching a certain distance
+- Rowing a certain number of times
+- Reaching a certain speed
+- Spending a certain amount of energy

 ### General

 - Passive `Energy` gain rate
 - `Distance` and `Speed` gained per `Row`.
 Increases `Energy` spent per `Row`
 - Reduce `Energy` spent per `Row`